almset/proxmox-infra/01_packer/README.md

+## Packer templates
-## In this folder you can find packer configs for creating templates for Proxmox server:
+In this folder you can find packer configs for creating templates for Proxmox server:
 1. Ubuntu 24.04 LTS
 2. Windows server 2022